If you made an application for any of the services on this list, you can make an appeal to the Social Welfare Appeals Office.

 There is no charge for lodging an appeal.

-The timeframe for submitting an appeal is within 21 working days from the date of the decision of the Deciding Officer or Designated Person.
+The timeframe for submitting an appeal is within 21 days from the date of the decision of the Deciding Officer or Designated Person.
 Failure to appeal within this timeframe may result in your appeal not being accepted.

 For this reason you should register your appeal as quickly as possible and at a minimum within the 21 day timeframe – even if you need to take some additional time to gather your supporting evidence or to seek advice from an advocate in finalising your appeal contentions.
 You can indicate in submitting your appeal that you intend to send further evidence in support of your appeal in the near future.